 To my mind, all current US gun rights advocates operate from a position of fear.
 They fear that some potentially tyrannical government – seeking to control them and prevent dissent – will somehow take their guns away.
 They fear that, without guns, they would be victimized by armed criminals or terrorists or out-of-control police.
 They claim to be strong, that possessing guns empowers their ability to defend themselves and others, but they’re really all about being afraid that others will get the better of them if they are disarmed or in any way limited in the type of weapons they could own.
 They apparently think that, unless they are equipped to face the post-apocalyptic world of The Walking Dead, they are somehow at a disadvantage in contemporary society.

 Statistics demonstrate gun owners are far more likely to be victims of suicide by gun, or killed either by accident or by having the very weapons they would propose to turn on others turned on themselves instead, than they are to be heroes using their guns to defend themselves or others.
-Right-wing fears of government tyranny – of the vehemently non-military left swooping in to take away peoples’ guns – are constantly inflated by Faux News and right-wing commentators, who fan those fears in blatant disregard of the need for legislatures to pass laws to enable such seizures.
+Right-wing fears of government tyranny – of the vehemently non-military left swooping in to take away peoples’ guns – are constantly inflated by Faux News, the NRA, and right-wing commentators, who fan those fears in blatant disregard of the need for legislatures to pass laws to enable such seizures.

 I have no problem with hunting.
 Hey: I love venison.
 But what hunter needs an automatic weapon with a high-capacity magazine to bring down a freaking deer?
 And why should anyone have a problem with requiring background checks before a firearms purchase, or with mandating safety training for firearms the same way we mandate tests and licensing before allowing people to drive a car?